greenroadmaster/blog/content/post/Review_Book/ThomasHobbs_Leviathan.md

 ---
-title: 북리뷰-Leviathan by Thomas Hobbs
+title: (Book)Leviathan by Thomas Hobbs
 description: This is book review
 featuredImage: ""
 toc: true